Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Their conversation made no sense at all.

 "Nah mate, that’s the easy part.
 Her brother’s black judogi, one of my t-shirts, five quid in the toy aisle, job done.
-It’s the chicken wire and paper mache taco shell that’s driving my missus up the wall…"
+It’s the chicken wire and paper mache taco shell that’s driving my missus up the wall..."

 The other shook his head and laughed.
 "I tell you mate, ever since the Gaoians picked it up?
-Halloween’s got a lot harder… Can I help you, sir?"
+Halloween’s got a lot harder...
+Can I help you, sir?"

 Uthrug realized that the question was directed at him, and that he’d been staring as he listened.
 He flushed a contrite shade of lemonade pink, shook his head and moved on with an apology.